By Kit Goldman, President of Workplace Training Network, Inc.

 M: Me?
 My gosh, Roger… I’m… I’m stunned.
 That’s fantastic… I didn’t even know you were considering me… it’s exactly what I’ve wanted… thank you…

 R: … Whoa girl!
 Slow down.
 You need to listen, Margo.
 I said I’m considering you.
 Your work is great.
-But there’s other considerations besides skills and experience.
-In fact there’s something that really concerns me…
+But there are other considerations besides skills and experience.
+In fact, there’s something that really concerns me…

 M. … What?
 The vest?
 Hey, I’ll shred it before I leave tonight.
 This is really important to me.